koljapluemer/situation-based-language-learning/src/backend/API.md

 Notes:

 - `targetLanguage` is required and specifies the language being learned (e.g., "spa" for Spanish situations).
+- `nativeLanguage` is required and specifies the learner's base language for the situation (used for filtering glosses).
 - `imageLink` is optional and must be a valid URL if provided.
 - `descriptions` should include UI-friendly text in multiple languages to describe the situation.
 - `challengesOfExpressionIds`: Array of gloss IDs in the native language (prompts for expression practice).
 Defaults to `[]`.